WAPOR 75th Annual Conference

 Janet A. Harkness Student Paper Award: The World Association for Public Opinion Research (WAPOR) and the American Association for Public Opinion Research (AAPOR) request submissions to be considered for the Janet A. Harkness Student Paper Award, as part of the program for WAPOR’s annual conference in 2022.
 This award is given in memory of Dr. Harkness, distinguished cross-cultural survey methodologist, who passed away in 2012.

 This is a student-only award for best multinational/multicultural/multi-lingual (aka 3M survey research) paper.
 The award is open both to current students (graduate or undergraduate) and to recent graduates.
 All authors must be students or recent graduates.
 The winning paper will appear on the program of the annual conference.
 The prize is $750 plus a travel stipend.
+Submissions are no longer being accepted for this award.

 Other awards to be given at the upcoming WAPOR 75th Annual Conference include: